 Instructors must notify both Academic Affairs and their Department Chair as far in advance as possible when you need to be absent.
-To report your absence, call the Absence Line at 323-241-5285 and leave a message.
+To report your absence, send an email to academicaffairs@lasc.edu.
 Include:

 - your name,

 - employee number,

 - dates of expected absence,

 - class name and section number of each class you will miss,

 - room numbers and time where your classes meet, and

 - reason for absence.